-If you have been using your regular sewing machine for your quilting projects and now find yourself considering a dedicated quilting machine, here are a few things you should consider.
+If you have been using your standard sewing machine for your quilting projects but are now thinking about purchasing a machine specifically designed for quilting, there are a few things you should think about before making the switch.

 Also, look for a machine that allows you to drop the feed dogs.
 Otherwise, you will not be able to use the machine for any free motion quilting.